codam-coding-college/MLX42/README.md

 ```
 NOTE: For arch-linux you might also have to do ```sudo apt-get install glfw-x11``` if available.

-3. Naviagte to the extracted GLFW directory and run:
+3. Navigate to the extracted GLFW directory and run:
 ```bash
 ➜  ~ cmake -G "Unix Makefiles"
 ➜  ~ make